Vitamin A is essential for overall health and well-being. Because the human body cannot make it, people must obtain this vitamin from their diet.

 Cantaloupe is a great source of the antioxidant vitamin C, which boosts immune function and protects against several diseases.

 Eat fresh cantaloupe on its own, with other fruit, or in a smoothie.

 For a sweet treat that is rich in vitamin A, snack on dried apricots.
 Just 10 halves contain 63 mcg of vitamin A, which is 25 percent of the DV.
 Dried fruits are also high in fiber and antioxidants.

 However, dried apricots also contain a lot of sugar and calories, so it is important to consume them in moderation.

 Pumpkins are also a good source of antioxidants, such as vitamin C, lutein, and zeaxanthin.
-Research indicates that high intakes of these substances can preserve vision and prevent common eye diseases.

 However, pumpkin pie is less healthful than eating plain pumpkin, so enjoy it in moderation to avoid consuming too much sugar.